jobinau/pg_gather/docs/bloat.md

 A bloat beyond 20% need to be considered serious.

 # How do I get the List
-pg_gather report, which presents the list of bloated tables?
-Just sort by "Bloat%' column
+Bloated tables and their bloat percentage is listed in pg_gather report under tables section.
+Just sort by "Bloat%' column to get the list of tables in the order.

 ## From pg_gather backend
 following SQL might help